Comparison·Jun 15, 2026·12 min read

 Is Floowed a competitor to CRIF?

 Not in the bureau-data layer.
 CRIF runs credit bureaus, Floowed does not.
 In the decisioning-platform layer, CRIF and Floowed serve different segments.
 CRIF StrategyOne is the right answer for tier-one banks and large established lenders, particularly in markets where CRIF runs the bureau.
-Floowed is the right answer for fintechs, NBFCs, multifinance lenders, microfinance, BNPL, rural banks, cooperatives, and mid-market SME lenders.
+Floowed is the right answer for the rest of the lending spectrum: banks, fintechs, NBFCs, multifinance lenders, microfinance, BNPL, rural banks, cooperatives, and mid-market lenders.

 Can a CRIF bureau customer use Floowed for decisioning?